whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ### Querying data

-If everything goes right, you should be able to see the data from node_exporter daemons in prometheus.
-The simplest way to query would be pop up the prometheus UI on your browser and query for some data.
+If everything goes right, you should see the data from node_exporter daemons in Prometheus.
+The simplest way to query is to pop up the prometheus UI on your browser and query for some data.

-You can access the Prometheus UI on your browser by port-forwarding the Prometheus kubernetes service: (make sure your port 9090 on your local machine is free to use)
+You can access the Prometheus UI on your browser by port-forwarding the Prometheus Kubernetes service (make sure your port 9090 on your local machine is free to use)

 ```
 k port-forward svc/prometheus 9090:9090
 ```

 Navigate to http://localhost:9090 and execute the query shown in the image below.
-Verify if you are getting 1 timeseries row per node_exporter.
+Verify if you are getting a one-time series row per node_exporter.

 ![PromQuery](./query.png)

-We can also spin up a Grafana instance for better visualation: Port-forward Prometheus service locally and add the localhost:port as Data Source(also called Connections) in this grafana instance.
+We can also spin up a Grafana instance for better visualisation: Port-forward Prometheus service locally and add the localhost:port as Data Source(also called Connections) in this Grafana instance.

 ### Debugging

-If something doesn't work as expected you can use debug logs to see the errors.
+If something doesn't work as expected, you can use debug logs to see the errors.

-1. OTEL collector debug log : Modify the "service" section to add debug config.
+1. OTEL collector debug log: Modify the "service" section to add additional debug config.

 ```yaml
 service: